 Final Thoughts About the Oslo Discovery Tour

-It is the ideal tour for someone coming for a long weekend to Oslo or someone will a short amount of time in the city.
+It is the ideal tour for someone coming for a long weekend in Oslo or someone who will a short amount of time in the city.

 Other Oslo Tours to Consider

 If you’re going to Oslo for a few days and want to take an organized tour for part of your journey- the city offers some great ones in addition to the one I took and reviewed above.
 Trust me, I took multiple tours of the city!

 One useful thing to point out is that Oslo is pretty affordable if you book a tour.
 At least compared to many other cities.
 Here are our top recommendations for tours in Oslo: